 Cost of living in Lithuania

-Lithuania has a comparatively low cost of living when considered among other Western European countries.
-In fact, the 2024 Mercer Cost of Living ranks Lithuania's capital city, Vilnius, as the 113th most expensive city out of 226 cities.
-While most accommodation in Lithuania's cities consists of Soviet-era apartment blocks, detached houses can be found further away from city centres and are quite affordable.
+Lithuania has a fairly low cost of living compared to other European countries.
+While most accommodation in Lithuania's cities consists of Soviet-era apartment blocks, surprisingly affordable detached houses can be found further away from city centres.

 Climate in Lithuania

-Lithuania's climate tends toward chilly, snowy days in the winter and mild temperatures in the summer.
+Lithuania's climate tends toward chilly days in the winter and mild temperatures in the summer.
 Snowy weather can be expected from roughly October to April each year, sometimes with the addition of sleet in September and May.
-Despite the cold, the climate does allow plenty of opportunities for winter sports such as skiing and ice skating.
+The cold climate does allow plenty of opportunities for winter sports such as skiing and ice skating.

 Fast facts